revaturelabs/interviewquestions/Java/Java 8/method reference.md

  ---

-5. Write the syntax for Reference to an instance method of an arbitrary object of a particular type?
+5. Write the syntax for Reference to an instance method of an arbitrary object of a particular type.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)